MicrosoftDocs/Viva/Viva/engage/native-mode-guide.md

 ## 3. Prepare to run the Native Mode Alignment Tool
 Before you run the Native Mode Alignment Tool, you should generate and review the Alignment Report for your network.
 To run the report from within the tool, select the **Generate Report** button in the middle of the screen.
 This step doesn't make any changes to your network and doesn't start the alignment process.
 It just outputs a list of all users and communities in your Viva Engage Network.

 This report comes in .yml format.
-If you prefer to review the file as a .csv file, we provide a tool available via GitHub that converts the file.
+If you prefer to review the report as a .csv file, we provide a tool available in GitHub that converts the file.

 Use the report to identify the following information: